zevarito/Licode-ErizoClientIOS/README.md

 Be sure to edit `debug.xcconfig.sample` under ECIExample folder with the values needed for the examples to work.
 Then rename that file removing `.sample` part.

+The following code example, may not be *always* updated, so for best reference read library `documentation` or `example app`.

 ### New Project Setup

 These steps are needed if you want to start a new application.